bptlab/ark_automate/wiki/Styling-concept.md

 - naming
   For the naming of classes and ids please use **hyphens** consistently.
-  For example don't call the class `buttonBackground` and instead call it `button-background`.
+  For example, don't call the class `buttonBackground` and instead call it `button-background`.
 - sizing
   Try to use only relative units (vw,vh,rem,%) to size elements and **not** absolut units (px)